Adversarial Sticker: A Stealthy Attack Method in the Physical World: Experiments and Results

 \subsubsection{Robustness of meaningful adversarial stickers}

 We also test the robustness of our method in response to defense measures.
-We here choose adversarial training \cite{madry2018towards} as the defense method and test the performance of our attack method with sticker 2 on two datasets against three models after adversarial training.
-Table \ref{tab:defense} lists the results of fooling rate and the number of queries after the defense, as well as the changes compared to the results without defense.
-It can be seen that the variation range of fooling rate and queries is relatively small, with the maximum variation range of 3.95\% and 54 respectively.
-Therefore, our attack method still maintains good attack effectiveness under adversarial training, and has good robustness against the defense method.
+We here choose adversarial training \cite{madry2018towards} as the defense method and conduct experiments on the LFW dataset. {Specifically, we train two kinds of robust models using the generated adversarial examples with the sticker 1 and sticker 2 in Figure \ref{fig:adv_face1}, respectively.
+And then the adversarial sticker attacks are conducted against these robust models using the sticker 2}.
+Table \ref{tab:defense} lists the fooling rate and the number of queries of dodging attacks after the defense with sticker 2, as well as the changes compared to the results without defense. {Generally speaking, the fooling rate will decrease and the query number will increase because of the improved robustness after the adversarial training.
+It can be seen that if we use the same sticker for the models' training and subsequent attacks, adversarial training does cause a drop in the fooling rate (i.e. the last two lines of Table \ref{tab:defense}).
+However, if the stickers used for training (sticker 1) and subsequent attacks (sticker 2) are different, the variation range of fooling rates and queries is relatively small, with the maximum variation range of 3.06\% and 17 respectively.
+This shows that only a sticker is ``seen" in the training set, adversarial training can resist the attacks caused by this sticker.
+However, in practice, the sticker types are so wide that defenders often have no way of knowing which sticker patterns are used by attackers.
+Therefore, it is more common for adversarial training and attacks to use different stickers.
+So in real applications, our attack method has a good robustness against the adversarial training.}